litospayaso/WhatsDule/README.md

 # gessamí
 Proyecto gessamí

-Final grade project by Ángel Hita from Polithecnical University of Madrid (UPM)
+Final grade project by Ángel Hita from Polithecnical University of Madrid (UPM).